NYPD sergeant will keep job, loses 20 vacation days over her role in Eric Garner’s death

 Sgt.
 Kizzy Adonis was newly promoted on the day Garner died, NYPD officials said.
 She arrived at the scene after Garner fell unconscious and was accused of failing to properly supervise officers.
 Her supervision of officers under her command was found lacking, but nothing about her actions caused the use of the banned chokehold or delayed the arrival of medical help for Garner.

-In the wake of NYPD Commissioner James O’Neil’s decision to fire Pantaleo, Garner’s family has pushed for punishment for the other officers involved.
-Gwen Carr, Garner’s mother, said she was outraged and disgusted but nor surprised.
+In the wake of NYPD Commissioner James O'Neil's decision to fire Pantaleo, Garner's family has pushed for punishment for the other officers involved.
+Gwen Carr, Garner's mother, said she was outraged and disgusted but not surprised.

 "It's disgraceful that they waited more than 5 years until after Pantaleo was fired to cut her a deal so that all she's facing is losing some vacation days and they want us to accept these crumbs as if there is some justice," she said.